trubrics/trubrics-sdk/docs/index.md

 These are aimed at collecting feedback on your models from business users and translating these into validation points.
 Build a feedback application by:

-1. Initialising `DataContext` and `ModelContext` objects to wrap your data and models into a trubrics friendly format --8<-- "docs/snippets/init_datacontext.md"
+1. Initialising a `DataContext` to wrap your ML data into a trubrics friendly object --8<-- "docs/snippets/init_datacontext.md"
---8<-- "docs/snippets/init_modelcontext.md"
 2. Using the `StreamlitComponent` object to generate app components to collect feedback --8<-- "docs/snippets/streamlit_feedback.md"